Meloyg/Meloyg/README.md

 - 🔭 I'm currently studying at [The University of Auckland][university]
 - 🌱 Major in Computer Science
-- 👯 I’m looking to collaborate with other Software Engineers
+- 👯 I’m looking to collaborate with other Software Engineers:)